OL-PlugMap/ol-themes-ext/README.md

 ---
 ## Changelog
+- 0.0.17
+    - Changed optional chaining property accessors to regular accessors for the time being as webpack was throwing a fit
+- 0.0.16
+    - (+) Added initial support for filtering esri map service (export) layers
 - 0.0.15
-    - Added initial support for filtering on MVT layers
+    - (+) Added initial support for filtering on MVT layers
 - 0.0.14
-    - Fixed an issue with monoselection keys
+    - (*) Fixed an issue with monoselection keys
 - 0.0.13
-    - Added some support for the esri feature service renderers via 0l-esri-style
+    - (+) Added some support for the esri feature service renderers via 0l-esri-style
 - 0.0.12 (And 11 lol)
     - Fixed an issue with clicking on multiple features from a MVT layer.
 The default ol function only returned the topmost feature.
 - 0.0.10
-    - Added support for static vector layers so you can use the same styling function for dynamic data
+    - (+) Added support for static vector layers so you can use the same styling function for dynamic data
     - Removed some logs
 - 0.0.9
-    - Added support for a pattern fill
+    - (+) Added support for a pattern fill
 - 0.0.8
     - Bugfix for tile loading functions
 - 0.0.7
-    - Added getCategoryByKey and getCategories to the map object
+    - (+) Added getCategoryByKey and getCategories to the map object
-    - added getLayerByKey to the category object
+    - (+) Added getLayerByKey to the category object
-    - added metadata to the layer object
+    - (+) Added metadata to the layer object
     - Modified getFeaturesInView and getFeaturesUnderPixel to await the tiles to be loaded
 - 0.0.6
-    - Added getFeaturesInView to mvt layers
+    - (+) Added getFeaturesInView to mvt layers
-    - Added async getFeaturesUnderPixel to mvt layers
+    - (+) Added async getFeaturesUnderPixel to mvt layers
 - 0.0.5
   - Cleaned up code a bit
   - Removed excessive logging